Karwendel Two-Day Hut Hike

 How difficult is the Karwendel Hike from Scharnitz to Eng?

 The Karwendel Hike from Scharnitz to Eng is quite easy, with no technical difficulty and a well-marked route.
 For most of the way, you walk along a wide gravel trail.
-There are some sections on narrower paths but there are not difficult as long as you have a little bit of sure-footedness.
+There are some sections on narrower paths but they are not difficult as long as you have a little bit of sure-footedness.

 When is Karwendel Haus open?